OCR-D/ocrd-website/site/en/workflows.md

 see the [OCR-D-Website-Wiki](https://github.com/OCR-D/ocrd-website/wiki).
 Feel free to add your own experiences and recommendations in the Wiki!
 We will regularly amend this guide with valuable contributions from the Wiki.

+**Note:** In order to be able to run the workflows described in this guide, you need to have prepared your images in an [OCR-D-workspace](https://ocr-d.de/en/user_guide#preparing-a-workspace).
+We expect that you are familiar with the [OCR-D-user guide](https://ocr-d.de/en/user_guide) which explains all preparatory steps, syntax and different solutions for executing whole workflows.

 ## Image Optimization (Page Level)
 At first, the image should be prepared for OCR.